LucasTramonte/LucasTramonte.github.io/README.md

 **Optimization-AirFrance**

 Developed an optimization project for AirFrance to enhance passenger distribution and satisfaction, using Python and the Gurobi optimization solver - [github](https://github.com/LucasTramonte/Optimization-AirFrance)

+**Prediction of the SWOT analysis**

+Development of a collective multicriteria decision-making method to select elements of the SWOT matrix, serving as a basis for the strategies of the university's administrative body - [github](https://github.com/LucasTramonte/swot-matrix-group-decision)